Bombing of Obersalzberg: Background

-During the period in which Germany was ruled by the Nazi Party, the Obersalzberg complex of chalets and mountain lodges was constructed near the Bavarian town of Berchtesgaden.
-This complex was used by Adolf Hitler and other members of the Nazi Party's elite.
+After the Nazi Party came to power in Germany, it built the Obersalzberg complex of chalets and mountain lodges near the Bavarian town of Berchtesgaden for the use of Adolf Hitler and other members of the Nazi Party's elite.
 Hitler usually spent more than a third of each year at Obersalzberg.
-Prior to the outbreak of World War II, he hosted many international leaders at his residence there, the Berghof.
-Hitler and British Prime Minister Neville Chamberlain met at the Berghof on 15 September 1938 as part of the negotiations that led to the Munich Agreement.
+Before World War II, he hosted many international leaders at his residence there, the Berghof.
+Hitler and British prime minister Neville Chamberlain met at the Berghof on 15 September 1938 as part of the negotiations that led to the Munich Agreement.
 Nazi propaganda publicised the Berghof, and it became an important symbol of Hitler's leadership in the eyes of most Germans.

-Hitler continued to frequently visit Obersalzberg during World War II, and it was one of his main command centres.
+During World War II, Hitler frequently visited Obersalzberg, one of his main command centres.
 He spent most of early 1944 there, and left for the final time on 14 July.
-A sophisticated network of bunkers and tunnels was constructed under Obersalzberg during the war in response to the intensifying Allied air raids on Germany.
-The complex was defended by anti-aircraft guns as well as machinery capable of covering the area in a smoke screen.
-All of its buildings were camouflaged during early 1944 to make them difficult to locate from the air.
+A sophisticated network of bunkers and tunnels was constructed under the complex as Allied air raids intensified on Germany.
+It was defended by anti-aircraft guns and equipment that could cover the area in a smoke screen.
+All of its buildings were camouflaged in early 1944 to make them difficult to locate from the air.